Thermodynamics of Quantum Heat Bath: Examples

-To get a feeling for this formula, set $E_1 = 0$, $E_2 = 1$, and $E = p$.
 Then (\ref{entropy in terms of E}) takes the form of a Shannon entropy associated with a binary distribution:

-The constant term involving $\log \half$ has the effect of ensuring that the maximum value of the entropy is zero, which occurs at $p = \half$, that is to say, at infinite temperature.
-In fact, it should be evident that even in the general case (\ref{entropy in terms of E}) can be cast in the form (\ref{information theory}) with a slight adjustment in the definition of $p$.
-In that case, the maximum entropy occurs at $E = \half (E_1 + E_2)$, again, at infinite temperature.
+The constant term involving $\log \half$ has the effect of ensuring that the maximum value of the entropy is zero, which occurs at $p = \half$, or equivalently at $E = \half (E_1 + E_2)$, that is to say, at infinite temperature.

 It can be useful for some purposes to separate out the infinite temperature limit in the familiar expression (\ref{Boltzmann 2}).
 When one does this, the terms left over depend on the difference between the two energy levels.
 More specifically, if we set $\omega = \half(E_2 - E_1)$, then